csc7/PP4_CI_WQCS/README.md

 ___
 # **10 .
 Validation**

-The introductory image on top of this README file was generated using the [Am I Responsive site](http://ami.responsivedesign.is/?url=https%3A%2F%2Fcsc7.github.io%2FPP1_CI_TGC) to test how the website displays in different screen sizes.

 **Development tools** of **Google Chrome** (Version 97.0.4692.71, Official Build, 64-bit), **Microsoft Edge** (Version 97.0.1072.62, Official build, 64-bit) and **Firefox** (Version 97.0.1072.62, Official build, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.